ogso-eu/Multiverse/train/README.md

 # Training

 This training setup is adapted from the [s1: Simple test-time scaling](https://github.com/simplescaling/s1) repository.
+In the training section we provide the code to train:
+1. `Multiverse-32B`: the Multiverse reasoning model applying Multiverse Attention mechanism which enables its splist/merge ability during inference, trained by `Multiverse 1K` dataset.
+2. `Autoregressive-32B`: the AR reasoning model trained by `Multiverse 1K` dataset.

 ## Environment